Appendix A - workstation setup¶

 +------------+---------+----------------------+------+-----------+-----------+ | NAME | STATE | IPV4 | IPV6 | TYPE | SNAPSHOTS | +------------+---------+----------------------+------+-----------+-----------+

 From this point, you can use the chapters from our "LXD Production Server" to continue on.
 There are some things on a workstation setup though that you need to pay less attention to.
 Here are the recommended chapters to get you going:

 - LXD Beginners Guide which will get you started using LXD productively.

 - Official LXD Overview

 - Official Documentation

-LXD is a powerful tool that can be used on workstations or servers for increased productivity.
-On a workstation, it is great for lab testing, but can just as easily keep semi-permanent instances of OS and applications available in their own private space.
+LXD is a powerful tool that you can use on workstations or servers for increased productivity.
+On a workstation, it is great for lab testing, but can also keep semi-permanent instances of operating systems and applications available in their own private space.